 G-904-920 Companion Animal Goats - Goat must be identified on the proper ID form.
 Includes wethers and does.
 The Companion Animal

 Goat Class is not a trophy class.
 A prize will be provided for the winner of the class.
 No pre-entry required.

-Goats will be judged on:

-1) Breed Characteristics 2) Cleanliness of animal
+Goats will be judged on: 1) Breed Characteristics

-3) Development 4) Compatibility
+3) Development